 Before you get sweaty palms and a stress headache, take a deep breath, and stick with us.
 This is the first of many budgeting blogs to come, and we’re starting with the basics.
 The good news?
 Creating a monthly budget is easy to do, and we’re here to walk you through it.
-The other good news?
-We have a downloadable spreadsheet that will help you plan your spending and saving easily!

 Before we start, you’ll want to slightly underestimate your income and overestimate your expenses.
 That way, you get a little extra padding in your savings for the unexpected stuff.
 This is especially smart if your income fluctuates from tips or commission.

 Speaking of pay, if you get paid weekly or your paycheck is based on tips/commission, you may have to do a little tweaking here.

 Now, let’s get back to better budgeting.
 (And remember, like any new routine or practice, it takes a while for it to become second nature, so don’t get frustrated!)

 Breaking Down “Needs”